7RU7H/Archive/Alledged-Real-World-Stuff/Starting-A-Fire.md

 Otherwise, wet hands and start with the drill a lowest part of one hand and rotate it fully to generate as many rotations as possible before rotating the opposite direction.

+Or get or make a Adiabatic compression lighter.

 ## References